S&P 500 companies start facing up to the potential Brexit costs

 GM, while announcing its potential cost cuts, said it was raising its overall outlook for the rest of the year.

-A U.S. dollar index .DXY is up 4.2 percent since the June 23 vote after easing earlier in the year, though it remains down 1.2 percent since Dec.
+A U.S. dollar index is up 3.7 percent since the June 23 vote after easing earlier in the year, though it remains down 1.7 percent since Dec.
 31.

 For most companies, there is still a lot of wait-and-see involved in their Brexit plans.

-"Like everybody else on the planet, we're waiting to see if there's really going to be an impact or not," said Tom Lynch, chairman and chief executive of sensor maker TE Connectivity (TEL.N).
+"Like everybody else on the planet, we're waiting to see if there's really going to be an impact or not," said Tom Lynch, chairman and chief executive of sensor maker TE Connectivity .

-(This version of the story has been refiled to correct spelling of firm to Federated Investors, not Federal Investors in paragraph 13)

-(Reporting by Noel Randewich and Caroline Valetkevitch,; Additional reporting by Marcus E. Howard; Editing by Alan Crosby and Cynthia Osterman)
+(Reporting by Noel Randewich and Caroline Valetkevitch,; Additional reporting by Marcus E. Howard; Editing by Linda Stern and Alan Crosby)